 The outdoor air sample (OA-1) will be collected from the upwind side of the building if possible.
-The sample will be collected in 6-liter batch-certified SUMMA canisters connected to a 24-hour flow controller concurrently during the sampling event.
-These collected samples will be transported under COC documentation to a NYSDOH-approved Environmental Laboratory Approval Program (ELAP) laboratory for analysis by EPA Method TO-15 for VOCs.
+The sample will be collected in 6-liter batch-certified SUMMA canisters connected to an 8-hour flow controller concurrently during the sampling event.
+These collected samples will be transported under COC documentation to a NYSDOH-approved ELAP laboratory for analysis by EPA Method TO-15 for VOCs.